21 Best Off The Beaten Path Places in Japan (2025 Guide)

 One of the main highlights in Nagano is Togakushi Shrine

-Hike up the trails to visit all the 3 shrines of Togakushi while admiring the scenic mountain views or by boarding the public bus.
+You can hike up the trails to visit all the 3 shrines of Togakushi while admiring the scenic mountain views or by boarding the public bus!

 Also, make sure to make your way to Zenkoji Temple—one of the most important Buddhist temples of Japan.